dashpilot/s3-universal-backend/README.md

 - Image preview before uploading
 - Supports PNG, JPG, GIF, WebP, and SVG formats
 - Random filename generation on the backend
-- Full image URL returned in response (if PUBLIC_URL is configured)
+- Full image URL returned in response (if LIVE_URL is configured)
 - Can save both JSON data and images in a single request

 This example shows exactly how to use the API endpoints with vanilla JavaScript.
 The example file is located in the `public/` directory.